defi-wonderland/handbook/sites/wonderland/docs/testing/unit-integration.md

 ```

 Covering every possible path ensures no stone is left unturned, but, as a direct consequence, can dramatically increase the number of tests.
-Furthermore, if the unit has various independent conditions, this will lead to different paths which are not providing any new information when tested
+Furthermore, if the unit has various independent conditions, this will lead to different paths which do not provide any new information when tested.

 ```solidity
 function foo(bool x, bool y) returns (bool) {